AlexGraikos/adversarial_depth_estimation/readme.md

 <sup>[1]</sup>(Input, Autoencoder, DenseNet)

 ## Requirements
-The code was run on Keras 2.2.0, Tensorflow 1.8.0 and Ubuntu 16.04.
-Matplotlib 2.2.2 was used for visualizing the various model outputs.
+The model is written and tested with Keras 2.2.0, Tensorflow 1.8.0 and Ubuntu 16.04.
+Matplotlib 2.2.2 is used for visualizing the various outputs.

 ## Training
 The model was trained on the depth prediction split of the KITTI dataset (http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_prediction).
 You can download the pre-trained models for each generator network in the links below: